Baby (LL Cool J song)

-"Baby" is the second single from rapper LL Cool J's 13th album Exit 13.
-It features The-Dream, who co-wrote and produced the song alongside Tricky Stewart.
+"Baby" is the third single from American rapper LL Cool J's twelfth album, Exit 13.
+It features R&B singer The-Dream, who co-wrote and produced the song alongside record producer Tricky Stewart.

 Music video

 The music video, directed by Benny Boom, premiered on FNMTV on July 11, 2008.
 In the video, they are at a party.
-LL spots a girl, and throughout the video, it shows him and the girl in a car and a store.
-They stand back to back during The-Dream's verse.
+LL spots a girl, played by Nicole Fiscella, and throughout the video, it shows him and the girl in a car and a store.
+The-Dream and LL Cool J stand back to back during The-Dream's verse.

 Responses and samples

 Rapper Chamillionaire released a skit entitled "Not Your Baby".
 His song "Answer Machine 3", on his Mixtape Messiah 4 album, sampled "Baby"'s instrumental.